matty-r/repomaint/README.md

 - Put this repo and it's scripts in /mnt/repodata/scripts

+- Modify config.json with the appropriate settings you require

 - Add repomaint.server and repomaint.timer to /etc/systemd/system, then enable the timer.
     - sudo systemctl start repomaint.timer
     - sudo systemctl enable repomaint.timer